Nezk/nothing-special/README.md

     | App (Spine i e) e
 ```

 The syntax strictly forbids applying arguments to non-variables.
 A construction such as `(λx. body) arg` is structurally impossible.
-In a bidirectional typechecking, a lambda abstraction is a checkable term.
-The head of an application spine must be inferable, and there is no other term which can be the head of application spine besides variable referencing lambda.

 Variables are introduced via lambdas, $\Pi$, $\Sigma$ binders, or `let` bindings.
 Since `let` expressions can appear in both checkable and inferable contexts, the syntax includes two variants: `LetC` and `LetI`.
 This duplication is, I admit, inelegant.